blporter/Multimedia-Analysis/README.md

 ### Run Sentiment Analysis

 To run the sentiment analysis on the provided datasets, the NLTK libraries must be installed.
-In `sentiment.py`, the first line in `main()` should be uncommented: `download_nltk_libraries()`.
+When running the program, it will prompt you for a "y" or "n" to whether or not you need to download them.
 I personally downloaded all of the available libraries.

-After this download has been completed, the line can be removed and the app should automatically run afterwards.
-In the case that it does not, it can be re-run after commenting out the line again.
-This is only necessary to download the libraries if they are not already present on the machine.

 The csv files to be parsed should be included in the `data` folder, and listed in the `tweet_files` array at the top of the file.
 If those files have corresponding files in the `cache` folder, they will be automatically used instead of re-parsing the data.
 Otherwise, the program will run through parsing the data and then caching it for later use.